Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 Various Routes Of Drug Administration

-Classification of Various Routes of the Drug Administration
+Classification of Various Routes of Drug Administration

 1. Local route